-Industry News Panasonic sells last remaining semiconductor business
+Industry News: Panasonic Semiconductor Panasonic sells last remaining semiconductor business

 At the end of the 1980s, Panasonic was one of the world's leading chip manufacturers.
-Now the Japanese electronics group is withdrawing from the semiconductor market and selling its last remaining chip business "Panasonic Semiconductor" to the Taiwanese company Nuvoton Technology for US$ 250 million.
+Now the Japanese electronics group is withdrawing from the semiconductor market and selling its last remaining chip business "Panasonic Semiconductor" to the Taiwanese company Nuvoton Technology for USD250 million.

 Panasonic leaves the semiconductor industry: With Panasonic Semiconductor, the Japanese company sold its last company active in chip manufacturing.
 This puts an end to an austerity program that has been going on for several years.
 Panasonic Semiconductor primarily manufactures power management chips and sensors for smartphones, security cameras, and the automotive market.

-For US$ 250 million, the Japanese electronics group is now selling this business to Nuvoton Technology Corp from Taiwan.
-Nuvoton Technology is 61% owned by the Winbond Group, which is primarily known as a memory manufacturer.
+For USD250 million, the Japanese electronics group is now selling this business to Nuvoton Technology Corp from Taiwan.
+Nuvoton Technology is 61 % owned by the Winbond Group, which is primarily known as a memory manufacturer.
 Also part of the sale is Panasonic's stake in three semiconductor fabs operated in a joint venture with the Israeli chip manufacturer TowerJazz.

-"The competitive environment for the semiconductor business has become extremely tough due to the aggressive expansion of competitors, huge investments in the focus area and the reorganization of the industry," Panasonic announced in a press release on the occasion of the sale.
+"The competitive environment for the semiconductor business has become extremely tough due to the aggressive expansion of competitors, huge investments in the focus area and the reorganization of the industry," Panasonic announced in a press release on the occasion of the sale of Panasonic Semiconductor.
 For this reason, the decision was made to divest the recently weakening division and withdraw from the semiconductor market.

 Japanese media also suspect that the ongoing trade dispute between the USA and China may have played a role.